Local development lane with shared edge and RustFS

 | Shared terminating edge | Fast local bring-up with one ingress surface for multiple tools. | This keeps the lane practical for day-to-day operator work and avoids dedicating a separate passthrough edge to a dev profile. |

-| RustFS for backups | A real S3-compatible transfer boundary with no cloud dependency. | The lane should prove snapshot upload and retention behavior, not just configuration syntax. |
+| RustFS for backups | A real S3-compatible transfer boundary with no cloud dependency. | The lane exercises snapshot upload and retention behavior against an S3-compatible API. |

 | Blue/green upgrades | Upgrade behavior can be rehearsed locally before a hardened rollout. | The development lane is where you want fast iteration on rollout logic and status transitions. |